-• Mr. Ulopo also presented the Update on the IMF Program to the members and discussed its impact on the Bank's monetary and exchange rate policy.
+Members of the MEPG also presented the Update on the IMF Program to the MPC members and discussed its impact on the Bank's monetary and exchange rate policies.

 Monetary Policy Reforms:

 - (i) 7-day CBB FRFA auction rate was tied to the KFR in August 2023. - (ii) Monthly CRR averaging (previously, CRR was calculated weekly). - (iii) Competitive auctions for 28-day CBB held every four weeks, commenced in October 2024. - (iv) A reverse repo facility introduced in September 2024 as a floor for the interest rate corridor. - (v) Participation by NBFI's in CBB auction was discontinued in January 2025. - (vi) Liquidity Management Framework ongoing IMF TA mission to improve liquidity forecasting.